dcast78/MCP23x17/README.md

 ---------------------------

-This is a collection of scripts used with Piface board.
+This is a collection of scripts used with Piface board, they work also with MCP23S17 chips/circuits.

 To compile source file (example):